+NOTE: How MTLF/AnLF determines whether the prediction is correct one is up to implementation.

+Editor’s Note: It is FFS whether and how the consumer would need to indicate in its request an allowable prediction error deviation, which helps MTLF/AnLF determine what is a correct prediction.

 The NWDAF (containing AnLF/MTLF) with accuracy checking capability decides to initiate analytics accuracy monitoring based on:

 - A request from an analytics accuracy consumer.
 The analytics accuracy consumer may be an NWDAF containing AnLF, NWDAF containing MTLF or an analytics consumer NF.